eagle-io/docs/source/topics/processing_and_logic/index.rst

 Process Nodes
 -------------
-There are two types of Nodes that can have a process defined as part of their configuration.
-The first is any existing Parameter; once a process is written and compiled in the configuration of a Parameter, it becomes a Process Parameter.
-The second is a special type of Data Source called a Processor.
+There are two types of Nodes that can have a process defined as part of their configuration: Parameter and Data Source.

 .. _processing-and-logic-process-parameter: